 - Surgery – An artificial root form (or screw), typically made of titanium, will be surgically placed in your jawbone.

 - Healing – The implant is left to heal for several months while you wear a temporary dental crown.
 Over time, the jawbone will accept the implant, fuse to it, and heal.
 This process is called osseointegration.

-After the healing process, a porcelain crown is placed on top of the titanium root fixture.
-A porcelain crown is just as strong and natural looking as a normal tooth.
-The crown will be the only visible part above the gumline.
-It will look and act as if it were a natural tooth.
-At that point no one looking will ever know that you had a missing tooth.
+- Restoration – After the healing process, a porcelain crown is placed on top of the titanium root.
+Only the crown will be visible above the gumline.
+It will look and function like a natural tooth.

-When considering implants it is imporant to choose a well trained implant dentist.
-Shortcuts taken during the implant process can cause serious problems such as nerve damage and infection.
-That is why Dr. Sirin has been thoroughly trained in the implant process and attended post-graduate training in this area.
-He also works with highly skilled board-certified periodontists for the implant surgery.
+When considering implants, it is important to select a well-trained implant dentist.
+If shortcuts are taken during the process, they can result in mistakes that cause serious problems, such as nerve damage and infection.
+That is why Dr. Sirin has received post-graduate training in implantology.
+He has been thoroughly trained in the techniques and technology required for positive outcomes.